 "I just seem to remember a similar circumstance my first day in this house."

 "Ah, yes.
 Was the first time I saw you naked.
 Quite a memorable event, actually."

 Scoffing, she spared a moment to swat his shoulder before draping one of the towels across herself.
 "Oh, get a move on, you lumbering Viking.
 We have to get dressed!"

 Sighing, he shook his head as he stared out the window.
-He propped his fists on his hips, the final preparations underway, it seemed.
+He propped his fists on his hips; the final preparations were underway, it seemed.

 "I still can't believe it," he said.
 "My little sister is getting married.
 How did this happen?
 When did this happen?
 Seems like it's all just . . . so fast."